Best places to start a business

 - 2,558 businesses in Australia filed for insolvency each week in 2024

-The best and worst cities to start a business in Australia in 2026
+A city-by-city guide to starting a business in Australia in 2026

-Three South Australian cities have been named in the top five for entrepreneurs
+Three South Australian cities have been ranked in the top five for entrepreneurs

-South Australia has been named as the best Aussie state to start a business after three cities were named in the top five – Adelaide, Mount Gambier, and Victor Harbor-Goolwa.
+South Australia has been ranked as the best Aussie state to start a business after three cities were ranked in the top five – Adelaide, Mount Gambier, and Victor Harbor-Goolwa.

-Western Australian mining town named one of the best cities in Australia to start a business
+Western Australian mining town ranked one of the best cities in Australia to start a business

-The town of Kalgoorlie-Boulder has been named as one of the top five places in Australia to start a business, beating both the nearby city of Perth and larger metropolitan areas like Sydney and Melbourne.
+The town of Kalgoorlie-Boulder is considered one of the top five places in Australia to start a business, ranking higher than both the nearby city of Perth and larger metropolitan areas like Sydney and Melbourne.

-Wollongong beats Sydney to be one of the top 10 places for Aussie entrepreneurs
+Wollongong ranks as one of the top 10 places for Aussie entrepreneurs

-Despite being less than 100km from the major city, Sydney, the small town of Wollongong has beaten the South Wales metropolis by 15 points when it comes to starting a business.
+Despite being less than 100km from the major city, Sydney, the small town of Wollongong ranks higher than the Sydney metropolis by 15 points when it comes to starting a business.

 Long-standing Aussie businesses outperform newcomers as success crumbles

-The success of new businesses has steadily declined over the past four years, with the survival rate of businesses that were started before 2021 being 15.02% higher than businesses that were started in 2021.
+The success of new businesses has steadily declined over the past four years, with the survival rate of businesses that were started before 2021 being 15.02% higher than businesses that were started in 2021, according to the Australian Bureau of Statistics (ABS).

-Established businesses have proved more resilient with a 63.1% survival rate recorded in 2024.
-While this has decreased by 24.2% since 2023, the success of established businesses remains high when compared to new businesses.
+Established businesses have proved more resilient, with 63.1% surviving to June 2025.
+While this has decreased by 6.3% since June 2024, the success of established businesses remains high when compared to new businesses.

-Suggesting that new businesses are struggling more in Australia’s economic landscape than established businesses. ,
+This suggests that new businesses are struggling more in Australia’s economic landscape than established businesses.

 Western Australia bucks the national trend of business survival rates